 The Ouarzazate complex is set to develop into a 500 MW solar park that incorporates several utility-scale solar power plants using various solar technologies.
 The first plant within this complex is the 160 MW Noor I, where three hours of thermal energy storage is used to deliver power at the evening peak times.

 Noor II will be based on the parabolic trough CSP technology with a capacity of 200 MW and 7 hours of storage to be developed.
 The 150 MW Noor III CSP Project is a greenfield IPP to be developed as the third project in a series of several planned developments at the Ouarzazate Solar Complex.
 The three projects covers an area of 2,500 hectares (6,178 acres).
 Both Noor II and III will start delivering clean electricity to the grid in 2018.

 Noor Ouarzazate I, II and III CSP projects demonstrate the viability of all solar technologies, and advance the Moroccan Kingdom’s ambition to install two gigawatts of solar energy by 2020.

 During the construction of Noor I nearly 2,000 jobs were created.
 In operation the plant employs 100 people.
 The Noor I reduce carbon dioxide emissions by up to 280,000 tonnes a year, equivalent to nearly one percent of Morocco’s CO2 emissions.

-A CSR project for women is started in association with these power plants so if a corporate sources renewable energy from these power plants and would like to support women, they can purchase International Renewable Energy Certificates (I-REC) with W+ units.
+A CSR project for women is started in association with these power plants so if a corporate sources renewable energy from these power plants and would like to support women, they can purchase International RECs (I-RECs) with W+ units.